Dive into our insights for publishers & designers!

 4. Encourage experimentation

-Create a supportive environment that encourages players to experiment with different card combinations and strategies, fostering creativity and innovation in deck building.
+Create a supportive environment that encourages players to experiment with different card combinations and strategies, fostering creativity and innovation in board game deck building.

 While experimenting, players might face challenges such as initial losses, unknown card synergies, or difficulty in predicting opponents’ moves.
 These obstacles are part of learning.
 Guides, tutorials, and practice modes can help.